Joining Hands: How Women’s Collectives are Transforming the Culture of West Africa

 The goal of this research partnership is to improve the understanding of collective actions led by young feminists in three West-African countries: Guinea, Côte d’Ivoire,

 and Senegal.
-The final deliverable will be a publishable report and presentation that will enable EquiPop to gain a better understanding of the issues at stake in specific socio- economic and political contexts.
-It will provide informed answers to the questions: How can these collective actions challenge cultural norms and be levers towards gender equality at the local, national, regional and international levels?
+The graduate students provided a published report and presentation that has enabled EquiPop to gain a better understanding of the issues at stake in specific socio-economic and political contexts.
+It provided informed answers to the questions: How can these collective actions challenge cultural norms and be levers towards gender equality at the local, national, regional, and international levels?
 How are these actions and voices perceived?
 How can they be supported?

 Project Blogs - Transforming Culture - West Africa